 Phishing emails are fraudulent emails that appear to come from legitimate senders, for instance, from your school, your company, your bank, etc. The main purpose of these messages is to steal your credentials such as username and password, or other private information like your bank account number.
 Phishing emails can be implemented in different ways, but in general, they have the following similarities:

 The tone of the messages is either urgent or extremely appealing.
 The criminals always want their victims to click the embedded URLs right away, so they try to display a threat that requires immediate action.
-The same logic can be applied to emails offering “too-good-to-be-true” coupons that induce people’s curiosity and desire.
+Alternatively, these emails offer “too-good-to-be-true” or “limited time” coupons, inducing curiosity and desire.

 There are many links or attachments embedded in the emails.
 Even the images can have embedded links.